top of page

 £5 per family

-This is a creative, exploratory space for families to come and share in art, play and literature.
-With visual prompts in the space around themes of social + environmental justice, families are invited to and encouraged to take part and creatively respond using the materials and tools available.
+this is a creative, exploratory space for families to come and share in art and play. with visual prompts in the space around themes of social + environmental justice, families are invited to and encouraged to take part and creatively respond using the materials and tools available.

-Advanced booking is required due to limited spaces.
-No previous art experience required.
+advanced booking is required due to limited spaces. no previous art experience is needed.

 The event link will be available on this page soon to book your space